lowRISC/gsoc-sim-mem/README.md

 See the [documentation](https://github.com/lowrisc/gsoc-sim-mem/documentation.md) for more information about the testbenches.

 The required tools are [Verilator](https://www.veripool.org/wiki/verilator) and [FuseSoC](https://github.com/olofk/fusesoc).
 Additionally, [GTKWave](http://gtkwave.sourceforge.net/) is used for analyzing waveforms.

-Additionally, the project depends on the `lowrisc:prim_generic:ram_2p` core to generate the BRAMs.

 ### Initial setup